easycrud/docs/docs/guide/server-database.md

 (pk: Record<string, any>, permission?: Record<string, any>): Promise<number | { err: unknown; }>;
 ```

 The `delByPk` function is used to delete a record by primary key from the table.
-A permission object can be passed to check the permission of the record.
+A `permission` object can be passed to check the user permission of the record.

 ### `create`